ajju198821/Person_Car_COCO_YOLOv5/README.md

         batch size: 16
         # no epochs: 100

 From the below metrics, Box is one of the most common evaluation metrics applied in object detection.
 In general, it defines the area of taken into account shapes and is a good indicator of a loss function.
 Whereas, mAP - mean Average Precision measures the accuracy of the examined object detector.
 This is correlated with precision and recall.
-I ran this Notebook
+I ran this [Notebook](https://github.com/ajju198821/Person_Car_COCO_YOLOv5/blob/main/Person_Car_COCO_Train_YOLOv5s.ipynb) on Google Colab.
+It seems that, even the model trained for 100 epochs, the model not generalized well.